-Certified technicians or those individuals NARNING meeting the requirements specified by NATE may use this information.
+Certified technicians or those individuals WARNING meeting the requirements specified by NATE may use this information.
 Property and product damage or personal injury hazard may occur without such background.

-All power sources should be disconnected prior to servicing.
-Failure to do so may cause personal injury or property damage.

-Product designed and manufactured to WARNING permit installation in accordance with local and national building codes.
-It is the installer's responsibility to ensure that product is installed in strict compliance with national and local codes.
+All power sources should be disconnect-NG ed prior to servicing.
+Failure to do so may cause personal injury or property daminstaller's responsibility to ensure that product is installed in strict compliance with national and local codes.
 Manufacturer takes no responsibility for damage (personal, product or property) caused due to installations violating regulations.
 In absence of local/state codes, refer to National Electric Code: NFPA 90A & 90B Uniform Mechanical Code.